kitaq-nishidalab/MaskNet-based-PostureEstimationMethodForRobotVisionSystems/README.md

 4. Start a program to preprocess point cloud data obtained from the RealSense D435i (e.g., noise removal, downsampling, background removal).
 5. Launch a program to estimate the 3D object's pose based on the preprocessed point cloud.

-The following command is required:
+the following command is required(Terminal 1):

 ```bash
 cd ~/<work_space>